mlswg/mls-architecture/draft-ietf-mls-architecture.md

 automatically rejoin a group, using an external join, when it processes an invalid Commit.
 In this operation, however, the client trusts that the GroupInfo provided by the DS faithfully represents the state of the group, and not, say, an earlier state containing a compromised leaf node.
-Even worse, the DS may be able to trigger this condition by deliberately sending the victim an invalid Commit.
+In addition, the DS may be able to trigger this condition by deliberately sending the victim an invalid Commit.
 In certain scenarios, this trust can enable the DS or a malicious insider to undermine the post-compromise security guarantees provided